-Preclinical stage program expenses increased by \$9.7 million, primarily driven by a \$4.6 million increase of manufacturing related activities and a \$4.6 million increase of professional services.
+Preclinical stage program expenses increased by \$7.5 million, primarily driven by an increase in research related activities and professional services.

-Personnel-related expenses increased by \$28.3 million, to support our research and clinical development capabilities, of which \$13.4 million related to non-cash stock-based compensation expense, and was driven by an increase in additional headcount.
+Personnel-related expenses increased by \$19.6 million to support our research and clinical development capabilities and was driven by an increase in additional headcount prior to the Strategic Refocusing announced in December 2023.

-Depreciation and facilities expenses increased by \$6.1 million, primarily due to an increase in rent expense under new lease agreements for additional space, depreciation expense of our cGMP manufacturing facility, and office infrastructure to support company growth.
+Depreciation and facilities expenses increased by \$6.6 million, primarily due to additional research and development space, equipment, and infrastructure.